 How to make Glow in the Dark Slime

-To get started on your recipe, first pour your glue into a cup or bowl.
-I like to use disposable throw away bowls personally.
+To get started on your recipe, first pour your Elmer’s school glue into a cup or bowl.
+I like to use disposable, throw away cups or bowls, personally.
 Depending on how much slime you want, start with around 8 oz of glue, which is the same as about 1 cup.
-If you want more slime than that, you will need to adjust your ingredients as you go so this “how many cups in a quart” conversion chart may help you figure that out.
+If you want more slime than that, you will need to adjust your ingredients as you go.
+This “how many cups in a quart” conversion chart may help you figure that out.
 If it is substantial, I’d suggest making multiple smaller batches and combining them.
 It can become difficult to knead the more you have in one batch.
 Trust me, your hands will thank you!

-Add in your food coloring, using a light stir motion, until you get the color you want and its fully intermixed.
+Add in your food coloring, using a light stir motion, until you get the color you want, and its fully intermixed.
 This will be the color of your actual slime.
-We like to use neon colors for the food coloring and in the post, we have 3 drops of neon green food coloring and also a neon orange batch.
+We (the kids especially!) like to use vibrant, neon food coloring.
+Helpful Hint: In these pictures, we have 3 drops of neon green and neon orange food coloring.

-Ready to make it glow in the dark slime now?
+Ready to make glow in the dark slime now?
 It’s so Easy!

-Add 2 tbsp glow in the dark gel to the glue mixture,
+Mix in 2 tbsp glow in the dark gel to the glue mixture.

 Keep stirring and your slime will start to form.
 If the slime is still sticky, add more starch.
-Once its in a pretty good lump, you can take it out and start kneading it.
+Once it’s in a pretty good lump, you can take it out and start kneading it.
 The longer you knead, the stretchier your slime will become.
 This process can take about 3-4 minutes– keep those hands a movin’.
-If, after that time the slime is not coming off your fingers, it may need a little more starch.
+If, after that time, the slime is not coming off your fingers, it may need a little more starch.
 Remember, just a tad at a time!

 How Do You Store Slime?

 Store your glow slime in sealed container (I used them as Halloween “candy”), Ziplock, or even cover in saran wrap.

 Glow in the Dark Slime without Borax

 PRO TIP FOR HOW TO MAKE GLOW IN THE DARK SLIME: Many people do not like to deal with borax and water when making slime.
 Here on MomDot, I only make our glow in the dark slime without borax!
 I use LIQUID STARCH and glue.
-It’s a ton easier than worrying out how borax can over harden your slime.
-It can be pretty hard to find liquid starch in some areas, so pick this one up here (it’s the one I use) as well as a huge thing of glue so you can make tons of slime for all occasions.
-Buying this way is a lot more cost effective and once you start making slime, you will def want to have glue on hand!
+It’s a ton easier than worrying over how a borax solution can over-harden your slime.
+It can be pretty hard to find liquid starch in some areas, so pick this one up below (it’s the one I use), as well as a huge thing of glue so you can make tons of slime for all occasions.
+Buying this way is a lot more cost effective, because once you start making slime, you will definitely want to have glue on hand!